Cinesite Animation

-Cinesite Animation is a production and service animation studio based in Montreal, Quebec.
+Cinesite Animation is a production and service animation studio based in Montreal, Quebec and Vancouver, British Columbia.
 It is part of Cinesite Studios, along with its partner company Cinesite VFX.

 Cinesite officially announced the launch of its dedicated feature animation division on February 8, 2016.
 In March 2017 the Cinesite group acquired Vancouver-based animation studio Nitrogen Studios.
 In July 2022, the studio acquired Canadian animation studio L'Atelier Animation.
 In August 2022, it purchased a majority stake in Canadian animation studio Squeeze.

 The company is currently in development on a slate of nine animated films, scheduled to be in production by 2020, in addition to service work for 3QU Media and Sony Pictures Animation.

 Feature films and shorts

 The first of nine films announced as in development by Cinesite Animation are Harold Lloyd and Riverdance.
 The first, Harold Lloyd, in partnership with the Harold Lloyd Estate, is currently in pre-production and will be co-produced with Aniventure.
 An animated feature inspired by the stage show Riverdance is also in development, with Ireland's River Productions.

 Cinesite Animation also has a slate deal with 3QU Media, to create several animated feature films.
 The first, Gnome Alone, directed by Peter Lepeniotis, which was released in 2018, after being delayed from 2017, with Charming starring Demi Lovato released in the same year.
 Cinesite also animated seasonal production The Star for Sony, released in November 2017.

 In December 2013, Cinesite released "Beans", to showcase its creature animation skills.
 The 30-second animation went viral, amassing over 14 million views on YouTube and earning the opening slot in the 2014 SIGGRAPH Electronic Theatre.
 The animated short also won a gold award at the AEAF animation awards.